stablecoinxyz/x402-facilitator-demo/RADIUS_TEST_GUIDE.md

 ### Option A: Using Existing Wallets

 If you have MetaMask or another Ethereum wallet, export your private keys:
-- Facilitator wallet (receives payments)
+- Facilitator wallet (sponsors payments from its own USD balance)
+- Agent wallet (signs payment authorizations)
-- Agent wallet (makes payments)
+- Merchant wallet (receives payments)

 ### Option B: Generate New Wallets